Classification of Rank 2 Cluster Varieties: Cluster varieties as blowups of toric varieties

-Most of this paper is based on part of the author's thesis, which was written while in graduate school at the University of Texas at Austin.
-I would like to thank my advisor, Sean Keel, for introducing me to these topics and for all his suggestions, insights, and support.
-Supported in part by the center of excellence grant ``Centre for Quantum Geometry of Moduli Spaces'' from the Danish National Research Foundation (DNRF95).

-\section{Cluster Varieties as Blowups of Toric Varieties}
+\section{Cluster varieties as blowups of toric varieties}

-In \cite{FG1}, Fock and Goncharov construct spaces called cluster varieties by gluing together algebraic tori via certain birational transformations called mutations. \cite{GHK3} interprets these mutations from the viewpoint of birational geometry, and thereby relates the log Calabi-Yau surfaces of \cite{GHK1} to cluster varieties.
-This section will summarize some of the main ideas from \cite{GHK3}.
+In \cite{FG1}, Fock and Goncharov construct spaces called cluster varieties by gluing together algebraic tori via certain birational transformations called mutations. \cite{GHK3} interprets these mutations from the viewpoint of birational geometry, and thereby relates the log Calabi--Yau surfaces of \cite{GHK1} to cluster varieties.
+This section will summarize some of the main ideas from~\cite{GHK3}.
+We do not assume rank~$2$ in this section unless otherwise stated.

-\subsection{Defining Cluster Varieties}
+\subsection{Defining cluster varieties}

 The following construction is due to Fock and Goncharov \cite{FG1}.